 DT38 Foundation

-Football was always at the forefront of his mind, to the extent where when he felt discomfort around his testicles, when he was bashing down the selection door training with the first-team, he was worried about becoming an unnecessary distraction for medical staff with the team in the midst of a relegation scrap.
+Football was always at the forefront of his mind, to the extent where when he felt discomfort around his testicles, when he was bashing down the selection door training with the first team, he was worried about becoming an unnecessary distraction for medical staff with the team in the midst of a relegation scrap.

 “It’s tough to discuss, but this is the basis, the driving force behind the DT38 Foundation – educating young men not to rely on GPs, to take destiny into their own hands.”

 Despite the persistent battles, Tombides’ death on April 18, 2014 stunned the football world.
-His dad and brother Taylor led tributes the next day in an emotional afternoon at the Boleyn Ground, laying a shirt in the centre alongside his No38 shirt.
+His dad and brother Taylor led tributes the next day on an emotional afternoon at the Boleyn Ground, laying a shirt in the centre alongside his No38 shirt.

 As fate had it, Socceroos captain Mile Jedinak scored the winning goal for opponents Crystal Palace, and started a strong connection between him and the Tombides’.